valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 * `settings` - (Optional) Gateway settings.
 This block can be repeated multiple times.
 Please check [this section](#gateway-settings) for the structure.
 * `tags` - (Optional) User-defined Tags.
 This is a map of one or more user-defined key/value pairs that will be applied to each instantiated Gateway instance.
 The key is an unquoted name and the value is a quoted string.
 Please check [this section](#gateway-tags) for the structure.
 The Valtix Controller will add a Tag with keys of `Name` and `valtix_acct` during Gateway orchestration.
 If a user-defined tag for either of those keys is specified, the user-defined values will used in place of the Controller-defined values.
 * `instance_details` - (Required - EDGE Mode) This block is only needed when deploying a Gateway in EDGE mode.
 This block should not be used when deploying a Gateway in HUB mode.
 For EDGE mode deployment, the block can be repeated multiple times for deploying Gateway instances in multiple Availability Zones.
 Look below for the [structure](#instance-details) of this block.
 In EDGE mode, at least 1 block must be provided.
 * `gateway_lb_integration` - (AWS - Optional) This block is required when integrating the Valtix Gateway with the AWS Global Accelerator.
-The block can be repeated multiple times for integrating multiple Global Accelerators.
+The block can be repeated multiple times for integrating with multiple Global Accelerators.
 See below for the [structure](#global-accelerator) of this block.

 ## Instance Details
 This section is not required for AWS/Azure HUB mode as instance details are obtained from service VPC referenced in vpc_id attribute